GrafiteInc/Docs/markdown/utilities/form_maker.md

 type: A type string such as text or file
 options: Options for <select> type
 legend: A label for the legend of horizontal checkboxes
+null_value: False by default, but allows empty values to be placed at the front of selects
+null_label: Text which is placed as the first option in a select with a blank value
 label: A label
 model: Model class for the HasOne and HasMany Fields
 model_options: Model options